arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/ActiveFailover.md

 ##### Restart the  _Single Server_

-The _arangod_ process of the _DBServer_ has to be restarted using the same command that has been used before (without the additional option).
+The _arangod_ process of the _Single Server_ has to be restarted using the same command that has been used before (without the additional option).

 ##### Final words